garaitapasi/face-mask-detector/README.md

 * Real-time face detection using OpenCV
 * Mask / No Mask classification
 * Live bounding boxes and labels
-* 🚨 Audio alert when no mask detected
+* 🔊 Audio alert when no mask is detected
 * 👥 Counts number of people without mask

 ### 🌐 Web App Version

 * Upload image and get prediction
+* Detects faces and predicts mask status
-* Simple UI using Streamlit
+* Simple UI built using Streamlit

 ---